realA10001986/Dash-Gauges/hardware/README.md

 |:--:|
 | *Click for hi-res image* |

 You can mix different types of analog and digital gauges; the firmware provides a type selection for each single gauge.
-In "full digital" configuration, as depticted above, the Control Board can directly replace a 3rd party manufacturer's board in order to integrate "alien" Dash Gauges with other CircuitSetup props.
+In "full digital" configuration, as depicted above, the Control Board can directly replace a 3rd party manufacturer's board in order to integrate "alien" Dash Gauges with other CircuitSetup props.
 Videos of the board in action with various meters are [here](https://www.facebook.com/61553801874212/videos/pcb.122144723798126729/1554617305398184) (Phaostron 631-14672(H&P), 300-07970; 3rd party digital Roentgens replica) and [here](https://www.facebook.com/61553801874212/videos/pcb.122144723798126729/974052394455407) (3rd party digital Phaostron replicas, Simpson model 29 0-50mA).

 #### Gauge illumination [yellow numbers]: